Twisted (co)homology of non-orientable Weyl semimetals: Summary, discussion and outlook

+As far as experiments go, one interesting potential avenue for future observations lies in a fully three-dimensional realisation of non-orientable Weyl semimetals in the context of acoustic crystals.
+Non-symmorphic momentum-space symmetries have been successfully studied in this context~\cite{Zhu2024}, as have Weyl semimetals~\cite{Xiao2020,Wang2021,Li2025}; combining these two aspects would allow many of the physical properties of the systems studied in this work to be probed directly.

-The topological classification scheme in terms of (co)homology groups developed in this work not only serves as a fundamental theoretical framework encoding theoretical aspects of topological invariants and their origins, but also proves to be remarkably powerful from the perspective of physical interpretation.
-The complete overview it provides of all the rules and consequences related to Weyl point annihilation and creation is significant in its own right, but arguably the most compelling physical implication of the invariant groups arises in the classification of the insulating phases of systems subject to inversion symmetry.
-In this context, it is shown in Ref.~\cite{Turner2012} that many-band inversion-symmetric topological insulators can be divided into 16 different classes distinguishable by their transport properties for any given Chern vector.
-This might be explained precisely by the $\ZZ^3\oplus\ZZ_2^4$ structure of the invariant group that we find in the two-band homology treatment: the Chern number fixes an element of the first factor $\ZZ^3$, while the remaining $\ZZ_2^4$ factor has precisely $2^4=16$ elements.
+Besides experimental considerations, a compelling potential physical implication also arises from our classification of insulating inversion-symmetric systems.
+It is shown in Ref.~\cite{Turner2012} that many-band inversion-symmetric topological insulators can be divided into 16 different classes, distinguishable by their transport properties, for any given Chern vector.
+This might be explained precisely by the $\ZZ^3\oplus\ZZ_2^4$ structure of the invariant group that we find in the two-band homology treatment: the Chern vector fixes an element of the first $\ZZ^3$ summand, while the remaining $\ZZ_2^4$ summand has precisely $2^4=16$ elements.
 We have not made this correspondence precise, but in general it should not be surprising that transport properties are well described by two-band models: such models focus solely on dispersion at the Fermi level by isolating the valence and conduction bands.
 If the correspondence does indeed turn out to be exact, this highlights the great potential of two-band descriptions in predicting physical features which are also present in multi-band models.